wexi/amforth-shadow/doc/source/TG/recipes/Port-From-C.rst

 Control Structures
 ------------------

-The controlstructures are basically all the same.
+The control structures are basically all the same.
 The differences are subtle and usually small.
 Conditional Execution

 ::

  C:
    if(flag) { foo(); } else { bar(); }

  AmForth:
    flag if foo else bar then

 Counted Loops

 ::

  C:
    for(i=0;i<10;i++) {
      foo();